dev-Dasan2000/SpiritX_Dev_Dominators_01/README.md

 ## Database Setup and Configuration

-1. Ensure PostgreSQL is installed and running on your system.
+1. Ensure PostgreSQL is installed and running on the system.

 2. Create a new database: